shirleyxueli41/Tufts_workshops/IGDH-1001_2024Feb/Take-home exercise.md

 3 Exercise 1.3 (1 point for each question, 5 points in total)
 4 Exercise 2:
 * Identify the SRA ID (1 point for each sample, 4 points in total)
-* Process the SRA in Galaxy and identify the top three species for each sample.
+* Process the SRA in Galaxy and identify the top three genera for each sample.
 (1 point for each sample, 4 points in total)
 * Visualize the results with Krona plots (1 point for each sample, 4 points in total)
 * Summarize the results, with a comparison between winery and brewery samples.
 Remember to compare between winery samples and brewery samples.
 (3 points)